zerozedsc/BMX055-stm32/README.md

 ## Hardware Setup

 - Connect SDA and SCK with any i2c SDA SDK pin
-- Connect 3.3v tp 3.3 and ground to ground on STM32 board
+- Connect 3.3v to 3.3 and ground to ground on STM32 board
 - short(solder) jp7 on BMX055 sensor